Enterprise-CMCS/macpro-quickstart/README.md

 AWS Account (optional):  You'll need an AWS account with an admin IAM user if you want to build Jenkins in AWS and deploy your application to the cloud.

 ## Dependencies
-Your github user must have permissions to read https://github.com/collabralink-technology/terraform-aws-jenkins This is important, as the module is currently private.
+Your github user must have permissions to read https://github.com/collabralink-technology/terraform-aws-jenkins

-None.
+This is important, as the module is currently private.

 ## Examples
 None.